-Liquid filtration is the systematic removal of organic and synthetic impurities from a fluid process stream.
+Liquid filtration systematically removes organic and synthetic impurities from a fluid process stream.
 Though filtration systems vary considerably, the basic process is similar in most.
-Liquid, through gravity or mechanical force, is drawn through a semi-permeable, porous or chemically saturated substance that allows the liquid molecules to pass through while inhibiting the passage of particulates and chemicals.
+Through gravity or mechanical force, liquid is drawn through a semi-permeable, porous, or chemically saturated substance that allows the liquid molecules to pass through while inhibiting the passage of particulates and chemicals.
 Liquid filters can block even microscopic contaminants as small as 0.001 µm.

 Often several of the same or dissimilar filtration products, generally known as liquid filtration systems, are employed in conjunction with one another for more complete and efficient purification.
 Placed in short succession with increasingly high restrictive properties, this liquid filtration system progressively increases particulate separation in order to prevent clogs and promote product longevity.
 The degree of filtration required depends largely upon the application and the intended use for the clarified fluid.
 For instance, medical, food, and chemical processing might require such precision, whereas printing and refrigeration might block the passage of only larger particles.
 Beyond these examples, liquid filtration is utilized in such broad industries as textile mills, cosmetics, automotive, petroleum and oil, paper and pulp, marine, electronic, photographic, waste treatment, and pharmaceutical.
 Essential to the everyday operations of virtually all industrial facilities, base liquids may include coolants, corrosive chemicals, gasoline, diesel fuel, hydraulic fluid, lubricants, oil, inks, dies, and paints.
 Water filtration, however, makes up a significant portion of all liquid filtration as it is integral to the industries mentioned above and commercial and residential settings.

 Liquid Filtration Materials